AlisonPanisson/EBCF/README.md

 ## Evaluation

-We have evaluated our approach with different scenarios.
+We have evaluated our framework with different scenarios.
 * Scenario based on the **Argumentation Scheme for Data Access Control** [1] -> [Here](https://github.com/AlisonPanisson/EBCF/blob/master/Scenario_DAC.md)
 * Scenario based on the **Argumentation Scheme from Role to Know** [2,3,4,5] -> [Here](https://github.com/AlisonPanisson/EBCF/blob/master/Scenario_RK.md)